DioxusLabs/dioxus/docs/guide/src/getting_started/ssr.md

 And that's it!

 > You might notice that you cannot hold the VirtualDom across an await point.
 Dioxus is currently not ThreadSafe, so it _must_ remain on the thread it started.
 We are working on loosening this requirement.

-## Future Steps

-Make sure to read the [Dioxus Guide](https://dioxuslabs.com/guide) if you already haven't!